dbrisco93/kendomport/README.md

 Images for folders created on Photoshop.
 Basic CSS used for positioning.

 Nu Thoughts page created with default text listed on original oklama website.

+# Release 4/21

+Added resume to "step" page.
+Includes link to actual resume and image of current resume.